-Help out and pay it forward
+Help out with community pantries and pay it forward

 If you’re more than eager to help out, the least you can do is help signal boost community pantries in need of donations and volunteers.
 But don’t be afraid to take a step further.
 If you’ve got some cash to spare, help out by donating to different initiatives that aim to sustain and put up more community aids like these.